How we are organized

 • Administrative support: Administrative support ensures timely and clear correspondence with WCB’s customers through various mediums.
 They process communications in accordance with applicable policies and procedures and collaborate with internal departments and external stakeholders to improve communication.

-• Claims payments: Payment specialists within the claims payments team are responsible for calculating earnings loss (also known as wage-loss) payments for injured workers, employers and dependants.
+• Claims payments: Payment specialists within the claims payments team are responsible for calculating earnings loss (also known as wage-loss) payments for workers, employers and dependants.
 Where applicable, this department reimburses out-of-pocket medical and travel expenses and issues various allowances to customers and third parties for the life of the claim.

 • Claims inquiry line: The claims inquiry line operators assist customers by providing straightforward information in response to general claim inquiries and documenting the conversations in the claim file.
 This team also routes non-claims related or more complex inquiries to the correct department or individual.